-79. The Ottauquechee River intake is located adjacent to the Gondola base area.

-- 80. Withdrawal of water can begin on November 1 and occur through March 31.
+- 79. The Ottauquechee River intake is located adjacent to the Gondola base area. - 80.
+Withdrawal of water can begin on November 1 and occur through March 31.
 The current conservation flow as permitted is 0.98 csm. - 81.
 The Ottauquechee River system does not have a separate storage reservoir, but water can be pumped to either the Snowshed or Bear Mountain reservoirs or used directly for snowmaking. - 82.
-The pump house for the Ottauquechee River is located along Vermont Route4.
-This pumphouse has two pumps with a maximum withdrawal rate of 1,000 gpm. - 83.
+The pump house for the Ottauquechee River is located along U.S. Route 4.
+This pumphouse has three pumps rated at 650 gpm, resulting in a maximum withdrawal rate of 1,950 gpm. - 83.
 The withdrawal is regulated using real-time data from the U.S. Geological Survey Ottauquechee River gage, which is located a short distance upriver.
-This ensures downstream conservation flows are met. - 84.
+Data from this gage are used to ensure downstream conservation flows are met. - 84.
 More recently, operation of the Ottauquechee system has been less reliable due to excessive sediment deposition, ice, and other maintenance issues related to the age of the system.